University Royal Naval Unit: 2000 – present

 In June 2017, OCs onboard HM Ships Archer, Smiter, Ranger and Exploit, deployed to the Baltic to take part in NATO's BALTOPS exercise, the first time that Royal Navy P2000s have been involved in such an exercise.
 URNU Officer Cadets have been attending the exercise every year since, with the exception of 2022, due to increased tensions in the region following the re-escalation of the Russo-Ukrainian War.

 Devon URNU was established in the autumn of 2017, catering to universities across the region.
 Devon was the first new unit formed since 1994.

 In 2021 there was a further expansion of the URNU, with new units in East Midlands, Belfast, Solent and Virtual.
-Solent URNU was a merging of Southampton URNU and Sussex URNU, the unit more to a brand new location in Portsmouth where it could be inside HMNB Portsmouth.
+Solent URNU was a merging of Southampton URNU and Sussex URNU, with the unit moving to a new location within Portsmouth HMNB Portsmouth.
 East Midlands URNU and Belfast URNU were both new units to cover holes in the coverage of URNU units where there are also large numbers of potential students.
 Virtual URNU was also setup after a year and half of online URNU to cater to those unable to get to a unit due to distance or any other issue.

 In late 2021, there was a nation-wide naming change of the URNUs.
 They were formerly styled '[Location] URNU' (e.g. Edinburgh URNU), being changed by the end of the year to 'URNU [Location]' (e.g. URNU Edinburgh).

 In January 2022, after striking an agreement with HMS Scotia, Tay Division, (the then) URNU Edinburgh opened a satellite division known now as URNU East Scotland, Tayside Division (often abbreviated to Tay Div), named for the Firth of Tay which runs just south of Dundee, the city in which the division is based.
 It is based out of a Royal Marines Reserve base in the north of the city centre.
 Its foundation was a first for the URNU programme and has become the testbed for a potential scheme to extend the URNU footprint.